 I think most of us do what we do hoping to make a difference.
 We aren’t all out there saving lives, but each of us is doing something that we hope makes a real difference in the world.

 I was lucky to be raised by two amazing parents who instilled in me the importance of the “greater good.”
 I can’t remember a time when the idea of making a difference wasn’t a goal or a part of my life.
 As kids, we did service projects as a family and with our church.
 My dad couldn’t drive by a homeless person or someone in obvious need without stopping to offer help.
-Instead he would stop and talk to them, offer them a warm meal and help connect them with a resource that might help them get out of a situation.
+Instead of tossing a dollar their way, he would stop and talk to them, offer them a warm meal and help connect them with a resource that might help them get out of a situation.

 My mom was always so empathetic thinking always of others.
-When we were in Haiti and we found ourselves falling in love with a child who’d lost his family and starving, she decided to take it upon herself to figure out a way our family could help financially and emotionally support the boy — baby Jude — for more than a decade.
+When we were in Haiti and we found ourselves falling in love with a child who’d lost his family and was starving, she decided to take it upon herself to figure out a way our family could help financially and emotionally support the boy — baby Jude — for more than a decade.

 The reason I even know about the Peace Corps and it became a desire of mine was because it was something my parents exposed me to growing up with their own desire to join later in life.